Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/adaptive-bed-mesh.md

-This allows to install Adaptive Bed Meshing (fork of KAMP) modified to works with Ender-3 V3 Series.
+This allows to install Adaptive Bed Mesh (fork of KAMP) modified to works with Ender-3 V3 Series.

 Adaptive bed meshing is a way to speed up the bed mesh generation by only probing the area of the bed used by the objects being printed.<br />
 When used, the method will automatically adjust the mesh parameters based on the area occupied by the defined print objects.